rednafi/rednafi.com/content/python/pathlib.md

 ## Making directories & renaming files

-Here’s a piece of code that:
+Here's a piece of code that:

 -   Tries to make a `src/stuff/` directory when it already exists.
 -   Renames a file in the `src` directory called `.config` to `.stuffconfig`.